abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/slack-install.png)

 *   In the last stage of the workshop, you will be analysing the Slack messages with Amazon Quicksight.
-Inorder to mock usecase (CI/CD deployment notification messages), post below messages in Slack workspace #general channel
+Inorder to mock usecase (CI/CD deployment notification messages), post below messages in Slack workspace #general channel.

 ```
 Deploy to Staging*** succeeded